drsteinkauz/drsteinkauz.github.io/_publications/tgrl.md

 ## Motivation

-Tensegrity robots maintain stability through a global balance of tension—every rod and cable contributes to the overall equilibrium.
+Tensegrity robots maintain stability through a global balance of tension: every rod and cable contributes to the overall equilibrium.
 This intrinsic tensional coupling means that even a local actuation affects the entire structure, making their dynamics strongly interdependent and difficult to model with traditional independent-joint representations.

 At the same time, this network of tensile and compressive elements naturally forms a graph.
 Such a structural property makes tensegrity systems particularly suitable for graph-based learning architectures.